pyvista/pyvista-tutorial/tutorial/04_filters/presentation_script_15min.md

 print(f"Percentage kept: {threshed.n_cells/dataset.n_cells*100:.1f}%")
 ```

 The threshold filter removes entire cells where any point falls outside the range.
-This is important to understand - it's not interpolating or modifying values, it's making binary decisions about what to keep.
+This is important to understand - it's not interpolating or changing values, it's making yes/no decisions about what to keep.

 You can also use single values:
 ```python